krobelus/cyanide/README.md

 $ sh get_libraries.sh
 ``

-It will download and extract the rpms I built to the "res" folder.
-Additionally, you need to install the dependencies on the mersdk vm:
+It will download the RPMs I built to the "res" folder.
+Then you need to install those on the Mer SDK VM.
+In the VM there is the folder `/home/merdsk/share` which is a shared folder of the home directory of the host system.

 ``
+$ ssh -p 2222 -i ~/SailfishOS/vmshare/ssh/private_keys/engine/mersdk mersdk@localhost
-$ sb2 -t SailfishOS-armv7hl -m sdk-install -R rpm -i *.rpm ``
+$ sb2 -t SailfishOS-armv7hl -m sdk-install -R rpm -i /home/merdsk/share/path/to/cyanide/res/*.rpm
+``